JohnScience/patterns/src/idioms/module-companion.md

 This can be unexpected for developers and tools.
 However, derive macros and the traits that they implement also often share the name, so it is not too unexpected.

-### Module-companion for an inherent function on a type is poorly supported
+### Module-companion for an associated function for a type is poorly supported

 While *module-companions* for standalone functions are well-supported, the same is not true for associated functions on types (structs and enums).
 This is because the *module-companion*

 * for an inherent function on a type would have to be a submodule of the type and
-* for a trait-associated function on a type would have to be a submodule of the trait,
+* for a trait-associated function for a type would have to be a submodule of the trait,

 neither of which is allowed in Rust.